codeface-io/SwiftObserver/README.md

 - Variables are `Codable`, so model types are easy to encode and persist.

-- Ability to pull current update from all observable
+- Ability to pull current message from all observable

 - Recieve old *and* new value from variables